sovrynn/ecdo/0-FOUNDATION-THEORY/earth-inner-layers/README.md

 ## ECDO: Exothermic Core, SAC LLVP

+TES is very specific on the mechanics of the exothermic core:

 *"The Earth’s core undergoes extreme exothermic change – sloughing high-latent-energy hexagonal closepack (HCP) iron from its H-layer and into the outer core where it converts to liquid face centered cubic (FCC/BCC) iron plus kinetic energy (latent heat of phase transition).
 Core magnetic permeability weakens and its geomagnetic dipole wanders.
 Earth’s rotation speeds up on a decadal basis from the loss in magnetic coupling from outer core to mantle.
 Earth’s rotational axial inclination also changes."* [3]

 ![](img/tes.webp)